runpod/docs/docs/serverless/workers/handler-functions.md

 runpod.serverless.start({"handler": handler})
 ```

-Be cautious with `try/except` blocks to avoid unintentionally suppressing errors.
+Exercise caution when using `try/except` blocks to avoid unintentionally suppressing errors.
 Either return the error for a graceful failure or raise it to flag the job as `FAILED`.

 ## Advanced handler controls